Timeline for Brands: What’s Changing & Best PracticesThursday, March 22, 2012

 As you prepare your timeline for launch, any changes you make can be previewed before you take it live.
 This way, you can spend time populating your page with new content and launch the new Timeline format when you are ready (as long as it’s before March 30th).

-Be sure to “like” Launch Marketing on Facebook and check out how we have utilized Timeline!
+Be sure to “like” Launch Marketing on Facebook and check out how we have used Timeline!